 Find out which students are getting accepted at University of Alabama at Birmingham, which are not, and how your GPA, SAT, or ACT scores compare.Calculate My Chances

 Can I get into University of Alabama at Birmingham and can I get accepted?
 The school has a 92% acceptance rate ranking it #22 in Alabama for lowest rate of acceptance.
-Last year, 7,226 out of 7,555 applicants were admitted making University of Alabama at Birmingham a more competitive school to get into with a good chance of acceptance for qualifying applicants.
-Academically, it has very high requirements for admission test scores, generally admitting students who score in the top 47 percent.
+Last year, 7,226 out of 7,555 applicants were admitted making University of Alabama at Birmingham an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
+Academically, it has very high requirements for admission test scores, generally admitting students who score in the top 45 percent.
 University of Alabama at Birmingham typically accepts and attracts "B+" average high school students.
-Only 37% of those admitted chose to enroll in the school.
+Only 33% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|